jdevfullstack-tutorials/blinking-led-arduino/README.md

 ```

 ### Code Explanation
-There are just 3 commands here:
+There are just 3 commands being used
+here:

 `pinMode` is the command you tell the Arduino
 board what is the mode of a particular pin.
-If ever you did not mention that, then the
-default is `input`.
+If not, then the default is `input`.

 `digitalWrite` is the command whether
 there will be supply of voltage `HIGH`